DinkarSingh/CodeChanllenge_MangoPay/README.md

-You need to following things in order to use this test framework .
+You need to follow the below things in order to use this testing framework .
 Install the java (JDK)
  .
 Install the node
  .
 Install the npm